mukkino/Find-WebLinks/README.md

-# Find-WebLinks **Version 1.5**
+# Find-WebLinks

-Find-WebLinks is a PowerShell command-line tool for extracting links from web pages or from large text files containing many URLs.
+Find-WebLinks is a PowerShell command-line tool for extracting web links from a single web page or from a text file containing many URLs.

-It is designed for long-running link discovery jobs where you need filtering, deduplication, blacklist handling, logging, failure tracking, resume support, and optional file maintenance without needing a browser, Selenium, Playwright, or external PowerShell modules.
+It is designed for link discovery, archive preparation, download-list building, and long-running URL processing jobs where you need filtering, deduplication, blacklist handling, logging, failed-URL tracking, resume support, parallel processing, and optional file maintenance.

-The script downloads the raw HTTP response and extracts URLs from common places such as HTML attributes, raw text, script blocks, JSON-like content, CSS `url(...)` references, `noscript` sections, and related embedded link patterns.
-It does **not** execute JavaScript or render pages like a real browser.
+The script does **not** require a browser, Selenium, Playwright, ChromeDriver, or external PowerShell modules.
+It downloads the raw HTTP response and extracts links from common locations such as HTML attributes, raw text, script blocks, JSON-like content, CSS `url(...)` references, `noscript` blocks, and embedded URL patterns.

+It is a raw-response extraction tool, not a browser.
+It does **not** execute JavaScript or render web pages.

 ---

+## Requirements

+- Windows PowerShell 5.1 or PowerShell 7+.
+- PowerShell 7+ is required only when using parallel processing with `-ThrottleLimit` greater than `1`.
+- No external PowerShell modules required.
+- No browser required.

+---

-## Main capabilities in version 1.5
+## Main capabilities

-Version 1.5 is a major expansion from the older 1.1 README.
-It adds safer long-run behaviour, better filtering, resume support, parallel processing, standalone maintenance commands, and command-line overrides for operational limits.

-Key capabilities:
+Find-WebLinks can:

+- Scan one URL.
-- Scan one URL or a file containing many URLs.
+- Scan many URLs from a text file.
-- Extract links from raw HTTP responses without a browser.
+- Extract links from raw HTTP responses.
 - Match links using one wildcard pattern or multiple wildcard patterns.
-- Use `Any` or `All` logic for search patterns.
+- Use `Any` or `All` matching logic for include patterns.
 - Exclude links using one or more wildcard patterns.
-- Use `Any` or `All` logic for exclusion patterns.
+- Use `Any` or `All` matching logic for exclusion patterns.
-- Write matching links to an output text file.
+- Write matching links to a plain text output file.
-- Append to or recreate the main output file.
+- Append to an existing output file or create a fresh output file.
-- Skip duplicates already present in the output file.
+- Avoid writing duplicate links already present in the output file.
-- Optionally keep duplicates found within the same page.
+- Optionally keep duplicate matches found within the same page.
+- Preserve or ignore URL fragments during deduplication.
-- Use one or more blacklist files.
+- Use one or more exact-URL blacklist files.
-- Apply blacklist files to input URLs, extracted output links, or both.
+- Apply blacklists to input URLs, output links, or both.
 - Resume interrupted file-mode runs using a progress file.
 - Detect changed run settings before resuming.
 - Retry failed requests.
-- Honour HTTP/meta-refresh redirect limits.
+- Honour HTTP and meta-refresh redirect limits.
-- Optionally fetch each URL twice and keep the larger response.
+- Optionally fetch a page twice and keep the larger response.
+- Use a custom User-Agent.
+- Use an HTTP proxy.
 - Log per-URL processing statistics to CSV.
-- Save failed URLs to a separate tab-separated file.
+- Save failed source URLs to a separate tab-separated file.
 - Use independent append/new modes for output, CSV log, and failed URL files.
+- Process URL lists sequentially or in parallel.
-- Run deduplication and sorting before or after scraping.
+- Deduplicate and sort files before or after a scraping run.
-- Run standalone maintenance commands without downloading anything.
+- Run standalone maintenance commands without fetching URLs.
-- Process URL lists in parallel with PowerShell 7+.
-- Use a custom User-Agent.
-- Use an HTTP proxy.
-- Override page-size, regex, redirect, retry, file-write, and maintenance limits from the command line.
+- Protect against dangerous file collisions.
-- Warn on high failure rates during large file-mode jobs.
+- Warn when failure rates are high.
-- Refuse dangerous file collisions, such as output file matching source, log, blacklist, failed URL, or progress file.
-- Avoid accidental huge in-memory maintenance operations unless explicitly allowed.

----

-## Requirements

-- Windows PowerShell 5.1 or PowerShell 7+.
-- PowerShell 7+ is required only for parallel mode with `-ThrottleLimit` greater than `1`.
-- No external PowerShell modules required.
-- No browser required.
+- Expose operational limits as command-line parameters instead of hardcoded values.

 ---